Free Stories For Kids - Aesop's Fables

 If you are unfamiliar with Aesop and his fables, here is a little background information.

 Aesop lived in ancient Greece around 600BC and is believed to have been a slave.
-Funnily enough, he quite probably did not actually write the fables he is so famous for, but traditionally his name has been associated with that particular type of story from around that era.
+Perhaps surprisingly, he probably did not write the fables he is so famous for, but traditionally his name has been associated with that particular type of story from around that era.
 These stories have been handed down through the centuries, and we are still familiar with them today.

 The Lion & the Mouse